 Guided Tours of the City Hall

-If you were impressed by the variety of magnificent rooms in the City Hall, you will be pleased to know that there are guided tours inside the building.
+If the many magnificent rooms in City Hall impressed you, you’ll be happy to hear that you can join guided tours inside the building.
 During the tour, you can see the rooms we wrote about in the article.

 - Tour Times: Mondays, Wednesdays, and Fridays at 1:00 PM (except on days when the council meets or on national holidays).